-Figure 11: Parallelizing StreamingMaster and Aggregator: the number of updates per second for web-NotreDame with 50 and 1,000 streaming events, respectively.
+Figure 11: Parallelizing streaming master: the number of updates per second for web-NotreDame with 50 and 1,000 streaming events, respectively.
 The best node configuration from Figure 9, i.e., 8 threads, 1 graph/NUMA, is used for both cases.